nlaskero/cashforyourhome.biz/README.md

 # Cash for Your Home

-This repository contains the static site for Cash for Your Home LLC.
+This repository contains the static site for Cash for Your Home.

 ## Setup